musakurel/butterfly-project/README.md

 ### Bonus task
 Implement **wishlist** functionality.
 Add ability to add butterfiles to the wishlist and then view wishlist on the sepparate page, e.g: `http://localhost:3000/wishlist`

+### What we're looking for
+* Your code should be extensible and reusable
+* Your code should be tidy and adhere to conventions
+* Your changes should be well-scoped and explained in the write-up
+* Your write-up should be thoughtful and coherent

+❗️ If you have any questions or concerns, please do not hesitate to contact us!

 ## Development
 Both backend and frontend are built and running in development mode.
 To run them both you can launch backend/frontend servers on the separate terminals.
 In the first terminal run server `npm run server:dev`.
 In the second terminal run frontend `nnpm run fe:dev`